aruna-oluwaseun/Trial/README.md

 ### Src
- Actions - This is a directory.
+ Actions - Directory.
   1. Clear.php - This contain logic to clear the data
   2. Requests.php - handles the logic that post Vat details to the database
-  3. Export - handles logic for the export to Csv Database
+  3. Export - handles logic for the export to Csv Database - Directory
    Database.php - handles database connection.
-Vat
+Vat - Directory
     1. VatCalculator.php - handles logic that calculates and saves vat data Includes vatData.php - this pulls the data from database and puts in a table.